LCOGT/banzai/docs/banzai/index.rst

 The flat-field frames are then stacked using a sigma clipped mean, similar to the master bias and dark frames.
 We again choose to reject 3 rstd outliers.

-Currently, there are two main failure modes of individual flat-field images: saturation and shutter failures.
-Currently, frames with either of these issues are not rejected outright (however, in future versions, they likely will be).
-However, this is not an issue because we do robust sigma clipping.
-Any pixels affected by these failure modes will be rejected automatically.

 Quality Control
 ---------------